 Firstly, the “Sync” function will take the settings from one photo and apply those changes across the other photos you’ve selected.
 To use “Sync”, open the photo with the edits you like in the “Develop” tab.
 Hold down “shift” and select the other photos you want to apply the edits to in the film strip at the bottom of your screen.
 Next, press “Sync” in the bottom right panel.
 The selected photos will automatically update, though it may take a few minutes if you’ve selected many images.

 Secondly, the “Copy and Paste” function allows you to copy the settings from one photo onto another.
 Use this if you want to apply edits from one photo to just a couple of other images here and there.
 Start by selecting the image you like the editing on in the “Develop” panel, then hit “Copy” in the lower left of your screen.
 Then find the photo you want to use those edits on, select it and press “Paste” – presto!
 Your edits have been applied.

 Export expert – How to export your edited photos

 Once your photos are how you like them, export them for use on your chosen platform.
-If you are publishing online, you’ll want to know the best size for the platform so that you can export photos as JPGs that are the right dimensions, in a file size isn’t too big.
-For example, for Instagram I export my photos at 1080 x 1080px which is the largest size photos are displayed on the Gram.
+If you are publishing online, you’ll want to know the best size for the platform so that you can export photos as JPGs that are the right dimensions and a file size that isn’t too big.
+For example, for Instagram, I export my photos at 1080 x 1080px which is the largest size photos are displayed on the Gram.